Why this the BEST Organic Chemistry note

 Organic Chemistry is the study of compounds based on hydrocarbons and their derivatives.
 This organic chemistry note for IGCSE chemistry will cover the three major homologous series Alkane, Alkene, and Alcohols.
 We will discuss their general formula, physical and chemical properties.
 I have covered all the organic chemistry basics with a complete breakdown.
 Please keep on reading and enjoy!

-A Hydrocarbon is a compound which is made of hydrogen and carbon only.
+A Hydrocarbon is a compound that is made of hydrogen and carbon only.

 The functional group is simply an atom or group of atoms attached to the organic compound which dictates its chemical property.
 Gives its own chemical property.
 Also in some cases, it gives rise to some unique physical properties too.
 Do not worry if you are still confused about what a functional group is.
 I have explained this concept with some examples in this blog, that will make everything clear.

-The General Formula is the formula to find out the molecular formula for an organic compound which is in a certain homologous series.
+The General Formula is the formula to find out the molecular formula for an organic compound that is in a certain homologous series.

 The general formula of a homologous series gives the formula which shows how many hydrogen or another kind of atoms will be there for a given number of carbon atoms.